What is Section 504?

 Section 504 is a part of the Rehabilitation Act of 1973.
 This federal law protects the rights of individuals with disabilities and Section 504 directly protects students.
 An Individual Accommodation Plan (IAP) is a legal document that lists accommodations for students in the school setting.
 To be eligible to receive accommodations through Section 504, a student must have "a physical or mental disability which substantially limits a major life activity".

 An Individual Accommodation Plan is written based on specific needs of individual students and reviewed each year.
 Accommodations in an IAP may include assignments/homework, instructional materials, instructional methods, testing, organization, physical environment, social/emotional/behavior needs, health, diabetes and anaphylaxis.

 The team for each student will vary.
 A team will always include the parent(s)/guardian(s) and may include a school administrator, teacher, nurse, social worker or counselor, and other school staff.

 Referral: A parent/guardian, teacher, school staff member contacts the 504 Coordinator.

 Assessment: The 504 team at the student’s school collects information (i.e. medical documentation) and completes an evaluation.

 Eligibility: A decision is made by the team regarding eligibility.
+If a student qualifies, an Individual Accommodation Plan (IAP is written).
 If a student does not qualify other options are discussed.

 504 Team at Farnsworth